Daily Archives: 14 Sep 2017

-The Telegraph informs us The majority of Church of England Christians don’t read the Bible, the church’s own polling has revealed.
+The majority of Church of England Christians don’t read the Bible, the church’s own polling has revealed.
 Figures show that 60 per cent of self-declared followers of the Church admit they never read the Bible, and 36 per cent say they never attend church.
 One in three said they never pray.
 The figures produced by ComRes, and commissioned by the Church, show that many of those who claim to be Christian don’t actually take part in many of the activities which are normally associated with the faith.

 That One Time a Girl’s Room Was So Filthy Her Parents Called Animal Control About a Lizard, and it was Just a Sock…

 You can’t make this stuff up.
 And you wouldn’t want to.

 RSPCA officers who were called to rescue a lizard from under a bed discovered the reptile was actually a dirty sock – and advised the teenage girl to tidy her room.
 The animal charity was called to a house by a “terrified” family, who thought a dangerous creature had got into their teenage daughter’s bedroom.
 But when animal collection officers arrived at the property in Coventry at 6.40pm last Friday, they were left baffled to discover the “intruder” was a pink stripy sock.

 You know you’re nasty when you can’t tell a lizard from your disgusting sock.

 An RSPCA spokeswoman said: “It was definitely one of our more unusual call-outs.
 The family called us in a bit of a panic, they were terrified a lizard had got into their house.